SoftInstigate/restheart-website/learn/write-requests.md

 ## Update operators

-RESTHeart allows to use all MongoDB update operators.
+RESTHeart allows to use all MongoDB update operators on PATCH requests.
+PUT and POST can only use `$currentDate` update operator.

 Refer to MongoDB [Update Operators](https://docs.mongodb.org/manual/reference/operator/update/) documentation for more information.

-Update operators can be used in PUT, PATCH and POST verbs.

 **Examples**